-The Ships and Shipping Companies Register is administrative in nature.
-It aims to allow Spain to fulfil its duty to control the vessels to ensure maritime security.
+The Ships and Shipping Companies Register is of an administrative nature and aims to allow Spain to fulfil its duty to control the vessels in ensuring maritime safety.
 Hence, the key data of ships and their modifications should be registered, along with data concerning the ownership and rights in rem.
-Regarding shipping companies, all legal persons that operate a merchant ship should register.
-In both cases, registration is compulsory.
+Regarding shipping companies, all legal entities that operate a merchant ship must be registered.

 iv Environmental regulation

 The Spanish marine environment regime is highly complex because it includes a large number of laws with different scope, legal force and origin.
-Spain is a signatory of UNCLOS and, therefore, has a duty to protect and preserve the marine environment (Article 192).
-To fulfil this duty, Spain has ratified several international conventions, some of which come from the IMO, including the International Convention Relating to Intervention on the High Seas in Cases of Oil Pollution Casualties 1969 (the Intervention Convention) and the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (the Fund Convention), the International Convention on the Control of Harmful Anti-Fouling Systems on Ships 2001 (the Anti-Fouling Convention) and the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 (the Bunker Convention).
+Spain is a signatory of UNCLOS, and, therefore has a duty to protect and preserve the marine environment (Article 192).
+To fulfil this duty, Spain has ratified several international conventions, some of which come from the IMO, including the International Convention Relating to Intervention on the High Seas in Cases of Oil Pollution Casualties 1969, replaced by the 1992 Protocol (the CLC Convention), the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (the Fund Convention), the International Convention on the Control of Harmful Anti-Fouling Systems on Ships 2001 (the Anti-Fouling Convention) and the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 (the Bunker Convention).

 Spain has also ratified MARPOL (73/78), the aim of which is to prevent marine oil pollution.
-Following MARPOL, the Spanish legislator passed Royal Decree 1381/2002, of 20 December 2002, on port reception facilities for waste generated by ships and cargo residues.
-Other conventions ratified by Spain are the CLC Convention, the Fund Convention and the Bunker Convention.
-The Spanish government approved Royal Decree 1892/2004, which establishes some enforcement rules regarding the CLC Convention.
+Following MARPOL, the Spanish legislator passed the Royal Decree 1381/2002, of 20 December 2002, on port reception facilities for waste generated by ships and cargo residues.

 Protection of the environment is also a main priority for the European Union, especially after the Erika and Prestige oil spill disasters.
 Hence, the European Union has undertaken several policies and approved laws that are also part of the Spanish legal system.
 These establish that EU Member States are responsible and competent to protect the marine environment, which can be damaged as a result of human activities, global warming and natural disasters.
 Member States should take the necessary measures to preserve, protect and restore marine ecosystems.

-The tool to achieve this objective is the correct planning of human activities within the marine environment.
+To achieve this objective, it is mandatory that human activities within the marine environment are correctly planned.
 This is carried out through the maritime strategies that have been fixed by Royal Decree 1365/2018 of 2 November 2018.
 These are planning tools that establish the general framework on which all sectoral policies and administrative actions must be based.
 As a result, any activity that affects the marine environment must have the approval of the competent ministry.
 Royal Decree 79/2019, of 22 February 2019, lays down the compatibility criteria and the procedure for report processing.

-Concerning administrative liability, the State Ports and Merchant Navy Law and the Coastal Law typify and punish several types of polluting conduct.
-Pollution can also be a crime.
+Concerning administrative liability, the SPMML typifies and punishes several types of polluting conducts.
+Pollution can also be considered a crime.
 The Spanish Criminal Code 1995 devotes Articles 325 to 337 bis to this subject.